Get the Most Out of Your Freedom of Information Request

 Here is a link that will tell you everything you need to provide.

-The Federal Government laws came into effect in 1983, when it was introduced under the Trudeau senior government.
-The government is not allowed to deny access to entire documents.
+The federal government laws came into effect in 1983, when they were introduced under the Trudeau senior government.
+The government is not allowed to deny access to all documents.
 That is why you will see documents provided that are heavily redacted.

-This is common when someone asks for documents from CSIS or the Canadian military.
+This is common when someone asks for CSIS or Canadian military documents.
 The Information Commissioner of Canada reviews and enforces how these documents are provided and redacted.

 If you need help with your request for information request, you should speak to a lawyer near you.